 Note: statistical sources often lag a year or more behind the data they report, some as much as three years.
 The quickest sources are the BP Statistical Review of World Energy, and some of the International Energy Agency and U.S. Department of Energy Information Adiministration publications.

-Renewables Information 2013--with 2012 data, International Energy Agency (Paris: 2013).
+Renewables Information 2015--with 2014 data, International Energy Agency (Paris: 2015).
 Provides comprehensive statistics on renewable energy supply, for all OECD countries.

-Observ'ER Worldwide Electricity Production from Renewable Energy Sources Fourteenth Inventory (in partnership with EDF and Credit Agricole S.A.)
-(Paris: 2012).
+Observ'ER Worldwide Electricity Production from Renewable Energy Sources Fifteenth Inventory (in partnership with EDF and Fondation Energies pour le Monde) (Paris: 2013).
 A very good inventory of renewable electricity around the world.
 Includes information for each technology, and provides many recent data for over 85 countries.

 International Energy Statistics Portal, U.S. Department of Energy, Energy Information Administration.
-Comprehensive international energy statistics and diagrams.
+Comprehensive international energy statistics.